Class Dismissed launches campaign on Kickstarter

 The National Home Education Network exists to encourage and facilitate the vital grassroots work of state and local homeschooling organizations and individuals by providing information, fostering networking and promoting public relations on a national level.
 Because we believe there is strength in a diverse network of homeschoolers, we support the freedom of all individual families to choose home education and to direct such education. http://www.nhen.org/home.html

 We are so grateful to Sue Patterson, Pam Sorooshian and everyone at NHEN for this incredible offer.
 This extraordinary gift, along with your continued support will put us that much closer to reaching our goals and getting Class Dismissed and our message out in the world!
+Consider celebrating this milestone with funny coffee mugs as a token of appreciation.

 So please step up to this challenge by visiting our campaign site at http://www.indiegogo.com/Class-Dismissed-Fund and contributing what you can.
 And remember, all your donations are tax-deductible!